shages/clip/README.md

     cd tests
     make all
+    make png

 Core functionality is tested with `units.tcl`.
 Various clipping cases are shown with `tN-<case>.tcl`, but not all results are correct.

 Tests t1-t4 are expected to be correct. t5-t7 are degenerate cases and are not expected to be correct.

+Results in postscript and png are dumped into /tests/results/

 Specific notes:
 - **t1-self-intersect-1**